 Here are a few other tips to help you build solid credit from the ground up:

-1. Check and understand credit reports
+1. Check and understand credit reports and scores.

 The two credit reporting companies in Canada are Equifax and TransUnion.
 Whenever a person opens any sort of account with a bank or other lending institution, any activity on the accounts is listed in these reports.
 Lenders go to these companies to see how big of a risk a person is before deciding to extend credit.
 A credit score is a three-digit number given based on the sort of credit extended by and payments made to lenders.
 The higher the score, the less of a risk one is considered to be.